Feb 05 - Mar 12 · Week Two · Macro Unit

 Partner Feedback

 We were encouraged to identify who we are designing for and focus our research.
-To get started, we took part in a Crazy 8s exercise, each generating eight ideas in eight minutes.
-It helped us generate multiple directions quickly, and after affinity mapping the ideas, we leaned towards a speculative dystopian currency.
+We took part in a Crazy 8s exercise, each generating eight ideas in eight minutes.
+It helped us produce directions and, after affinity mapping the results, we leaned towards a speculative dystopian currency.

 Reflection